Easy Chocolate Coconut Macaroons

 These dark chocolate macaroons are made with chocolate, egg whites, sugar, and just a pinch of salt.
-If you love the combination of chocolate and coconut, this version of the classic coconut macaroon is for macaroon lovers who also adore chocolate.
+This version of the classic coconut macaroon is for macaroon lovers who also adore chocolate.

 If my chocolate macaroons look different than other chocolate macaroons you’ve seen, there are two possible reasons:

 - You are used to chocolate macaroons made with sweetened shredded coconut.
 I make my macaroons with unsweetened coconut flakes.
 This gives them a more organic look and makes them a little more crunchy.